Public Service Act 2020

 You could also call this:

-"The Commissioner can form a group to help them make good decisions for the community."
+"The Commissioner can form a group to help with their work, choosing people who understand the community's interests."

 The Commissioner can choose people to be on a group called an advisory committee to help them do their job.
-You might wonder what this group does, and the answer is they can help the Commissioner by asking questions, doing research, or writing reports.
-The Commissioner decides who is on this group and they must think about what the community needs when making this decision.
+You might wonder what this group does - they can help the Commissioner by asking questions, doing research, or writing reports.
+The Commissioner can ask this group to do these things to help them work efficiently.

-The Commissioner also gets to decide how much money the people on the advisory committee get paid, and you can find more information about this in Clause 13 of Schedule 3.
-This is an important part of how the advisory committee works, and it helps the Commissioner make sure everything runs smoothly.
-The Commissioner has to follow the rules when deciding how much to pay the advisory committee members.
+The Commissioner also gets to decide how much money the people on this group will get for their work.
+You can find more information about this in Clause 13 of Schedule 3.
+This clause explains how the Commissioner sets the payment for the people on the advisory committee.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.